Upper Elementary Music Games

 Chasing, Tagging, & Racing Game:

-The game is an addition from another song.
+The game is an addition to another song.

 Formation: Students take hands to form two concentric circles.
 A single shoe is on the floor inside the smaller circle, and two students (John 1 and John 2) stand outside the circle.